The who, what, when and why on sexual consent

 Fact #5 – Drugs and alcohol affect consent

-Fact #6 – Sex workers are still required to give consent
+Fact #6 – Sex workers still need to give consent

 Are sex workers human?
 Damn straight they are.
 Therefore, sex workers have a right to give consent, both during their work and outside of their work.
 Occupation doesn’t determine a willingness to engage in a sexual act.